ba-davis/wgbs_pe_snakemake/README.md

 Differences from rrbs pe:

   - trimgalore: don't use "--rrbs" parameter for wgbs
-  - bismark align: use the "--nondirectional" parameter (usually our wgbs libraries are non directional)
+  - ???REMOVE???bismark align: use the "--nondirectional" parameter (usually our wgbs libraries are non directional)
   - collect trimgalore stats: don't collect "RRBS_Reads_Trimmed" column
   - bismark dedup: wgbs data requires deduplication (here, with bismark)
   - collect bismark dedup stats: used in wgbs data only